MobilePayDev/MobilePay-Subscriptions/docs/agreement.md

 }
 ```

 `mobile_phone_number` is not required.
 Neither for agreement creation, or one-off creation.
 If you choose to add it, the phone number will be prefilled on our landing page.
 So that the user will not have to type the phone number on the landing page, which makes it more convenient for the user, if you add `mobile_phone_number`.
+We cannot enclose any phone number updates (if any) to the Merchant.
+We do not notify the merchant if the prefilled number was used / not used.

 The *Pending* **Agreement**, if not activated, will expire within the value, provided in the `expiration_timeout_minutes`.